 His Holiness was very appreciative of the meeting and said how touched and saddened he was hearing the suffering that people experienced while incarcerated.
 He admired their efforts to learn and practice the Dharma in such a hostile and violent environment and said that the cultivation of compassion is extremely important.

-Having done prison work myself for several years—both corresponding with inmates and teaching Buddhist groups in prisons—I was very moved by the depth of His Holiness’s knowledge of and care for people who are generally feared and therefore discarded by society.
-His care was not only for the individuals themselves, but for the system in general, in which everyone—inmates, their families and friends, guards, and prison staff—is trapped.
+Having done prison work myself for several years—both corresponding with incarcerated people and teaching Buddhist groups in prisons—I was very moved by the depth of His Holiness’s knowledge of and care for people who are generally feared and therefore discarded by society.
+His care was not only for the individuals themselves, but for the system in general, in which everyone—incarcerated people, their families and friends, guards, and prison staff—is trapped.
 I wished that all those imprisoned could have heard His Holiness directly and experienced his tremendous compassion for them.